10 Common Models in Machine Learning

 2. A single regression/classification tree actually could serve as a decent baseline model, especially given the interpretability, and modern methods try to make them more stable.↩︎

-4. Some also prefer catboost.
-The authors have not actually been able to practically implement catboost in a setting where it was more predictive or as efficient/speedy as xgboost or lightgbm, but some have had notable success with it.↩︎
+5. Some also prefer catboost.
+Your humble authors have not actually been able to practically implement catboost in a setting where it was more predictive or as efficient/speedy as xgboost or lightgbm to get to the same performance level, but some have had notable success with it.↩︎

-8. We have multiple options for our activation functions, and probably the most common activation function in deep learning is the rectified linear unit or ReLU.
-Other commonly used are the sigmoid function, which is exactly the same as what we used in logistic regression, the hyperbolic tangent function, variants of the ReLU, and of course the linear/identity function, which not to do any transformation at all.↩︎
+10. We have multiple options for our activation functions, and probably the most common activation function in deep learning is the rectified linear unit or ReLU, and its more recent variants.
+Others used include the sigmoid function, which is exactly the same as what we used in logistic regression, the hyperbolic tangent function, and of course the linear/identity function, which does not do any transformation at all.↩︎

-10. A really good tool for a standard MLP type approach with automatic categorical embeddings is fastai’s tabular learner.↩︎
+12. A really good tool for a standard MLP type approach with automatic categorical embeddings is fastai’s tabular learner.
+For a more flexible, roll-your-own type of approach, consider the recent torch_frame.↩︎

-11. We just used the prop.test function in R for these values with the test being, what proportion of predictions are correct, and are these proportions different?
+14. We just used the prop.test function in R for these values with the key question of whether these proportions are different.
 A lot of the metrics people look at from confusion matrices are proportions.↩︎